-Servicing assets are recognized separately when they are acquired through the sale of loans.
+Servicing assets are recognized separately when they are retained through the sale of loans.
+Servicing assets are initially recorded at fair value and amortized in proportion to the estimated servicing income over the expected period.
 The valuation model uses assumptions that market participants would use in estimating cash flows from servicing assets, such as the cost to service, discount rates, and prepayment speeds.
 The Company compares the valuation model inputs and results to published industry data in order to validate the model results and assumptions.
 All classes of servicing assets are subsequently measured using the amortization method, which requires servicing assets to be amortized into noninterest income in proportion to, and over the period of, the estimated future net servicing income of the underlying loans.